Obsessive Genius the Inner World of Marie Curie Review

 I'k happy that her adopted country finally recognized her wartime and scientific contributions and gave her a place in the previously all-male Pantheon.

-Information technology was interesting how Goldsmith did not just write about Curie eithe
+...moreInformation technology was interesting how Goldsmith did not just write about Curie eithe

-Information technology was interesting how Goldsmith did not just write about Curie either.
+Overall I found information technology a pretty well written book.
+More than pictures would've been nice, because I must admit to existence a rather superficial person who likes to "put a face to the story."
+There are a few snapshots but they are scattered throughout the biography and probably number less than 10.
+That is truly depressing for the visual learners.
+You're better off just looking at the cover jacket to remind yourself what Curie looked liked.Information technology was interesting how Goldsmith did not just write about Curie either.
 Apparently the other characters were related, in some fashion, to her, only their stories were told besides.
 We learned what sort of homo Pierre was, and how their human relationship went forth.
 Nosotros learned what it was like to take the Marie Curie for a female parent, and how information technology influenced her 2 daughters in two different ways.
 Relying heavily on interviews with her granddaughter and facts gleaned from the Curie papers, professional and personal, it presents a pretty full-bodied portrait of the famous scientist.
 There is also some commentary from Goldsmith, towards the end, most what drew her to Marie Curie in the commencement place.
 This was interesting considering, well, it's a valid question!
 Also explains a lot about how she formatted the volume and why she wrote information technology the way she did.

 It did not ring equally terribly biased; fifty-fifty the French government which is criticized must accept that criticism isn't unwarranted.
 Knowing that the book was written primarily from words Curie herself had written in letters and diaries besides helped footing the book more.
 I experience that it is more credible because information technology got its facts from the adult female herself.
 Of grade, that isn't to say Goldsmith could non have "read" the works in a certain light.
 But at least the works themselves were true.
 Her addressing the "myth of Madame Curie," mostly self-fabricated for financial reasons, was besides of import.
 Information technology's difficult to understand a woman who does not want to exist understood or scrutinized.
 Her death probably makes it easier.

-I think the concluding quote from Marie sums it up wonderfully:
+...moreI think the concluding quote from Marie sums it up wonderfully:

 "I am amid those who remember that science has bang-up dazzler.
 A scientist in his laboratory is not simply a technician, he is too a child place before natural miracle, which impress him like a fairy tale."